-When you are applying for Social Security disability (SSD) for mental health reasons, it may make the process more challenging.
+Important: We updated this article in April 2023 to make sure all info below is both current and correct.
+When you apply for Social Security disability (SSD) for mental health reasons, it may make the process more difficult.
 That’s because “invisible conditions” don’t have visible physical symptoms to others.
-Unlike someone who’s blind, severely arthritic or lost a limb, outsiders can’t see signs of living with mental health issues.
-Therefore, the Social Security Administration (SSA) requires substantial evidence that a person does, in fact, have them.
-Plus, that claimant must be disabled enough to need Social Security disability benefits.
-In other words, those who cannot work full-time to support themselves financially.
-This is why meeting the agency’s Mental Residual Functional Capacity assessment criteria is crucial to secure those payments.
+Unlike someone who’s blind or lost a limb, others can’t see the symptoms of living with mental health issues.
+Therefore, the Social Security Administration (SSA) requires strong evidence that a person does, in fact, have them.
+Plus, that person must have mental health issues that make working 40 hours each week hard to impossible.
+And that must still hold true even while under a doctor’s care or taking medication exactly as directed.
+This is why meeting the SSA’s Mental Residual Functional Capacity form criteria is key to getting monthly SSD payments.

 Conditions That Frequently Meet Disability Claim Requirements

-In order to get Social Security disability benefits, you must prove your issues will last for at least one year or until death.
-What’s more, you must also show your condition’s symptoms prevent you from working any full-time job to support yourself.
+In order to get SSD benefits, you must prove your issues will last for at least one year or result in death.
+And you must also show your symptoms prevent you from working any job for enough hours to support yourself.

-Common mental health conditions approved for disability payments include:
+Common mental health conditions for which the SSA awards SSD payments:

 - Bipolar disorder